 Do test scores matter at a test-optional school?

-Even if colleges allow students to apply without test scores, that does not mean that they are not looking at test scores.
-These colleges are not practicing “test-blind” admissions–that is, they will still review test scores from applicants who send them.
-Having strong test scores will certainly benefit a student’s chances of admission, even at a test-optional college.
-As a general rule-of-thumb, students who have test scores at or above the median for that college should submit them.
+Depending on the college, even if they allow students to apply without test scores, that does not mean that they aren’t considering test scores when submitted.
+There is a strong difference between colleges that practice “test-blind” admissions, meaning they will review and consider test scores from applicants who send them, versus “test-optional” admissions where testing isn’t required but will be considered if provided.
+Overall, for test-optional colleges having strong test scores will certainly benefit a student’s chances of admission as they act as an academic standard across different high school curriculums across the country.
+That’s why as a general rule-of-thumb, students who have test scores at or above the median for that college should submit them to reinforce their strong GPAs and rigorous courses they’ve taken during high school.

-While hundreds of colleges have test-optional admission policies, especially now, many colleges still require test scores for admission to special programs, like Honors Colleges, or for scholarship consideration.
-In addition, many major scholarship-granting organizations still require test scores as part of their application process, so, to be eligible for them, students must have test scores.
+While hundreds of colleges have test-optional admission policies, especially now, many colleges still require test scores for admission to specialized academic programs like Honors Colleges, or for competitive scholarship consideration.
+Additionally, many major scholarship-granting organizations still require test scores as part of their application process, so, to be eligible for them, students must have test scores that are competitive.

 How do colleges evaluate a “no-test” application?